 The committee will deliberate on all of the information it has acquired during the process and will decide on a result (Pass, Pass either section A or B, Fail).

 The chair of the exam committee will notify the student and Student Services of the results.
 In the event that the student does not pass one or both sections, the examination of the failed section(s) may be retaken by June 1 of the student’s second academic year.

-To advance as a candidate for the PhD Degree, the student must file the PhD Candidacy Form by the end of the quarter when the qualifying examination is taken.
-Forms may be obtained from the Student Services Office.
+To advance as a candidate for the PhD degree, the student must file the PhD Candidacy Form by the end of the quarter when the qualifying examination is taken.

 Forming the reading committee

 After attaining PhD candidacy, in consultation with the faculty advisor, the student should form a reading committee.
 Reading committee selection: The dissertation reading committee consists of the principal dissertation advisor and two other readers.
 At least two members must be on the Academic Council.
 A Materials Science and Engineering faculty co-advisor is required when the principal dissertation adviser has an appointment in another department.